Automated Client Deployment

 If you require an MSI based installer, you can use a utility named k2clientconfig.exe. k2clientconfig is a command line utility found in the Installers\Windows Installers\Misc\ folder of the Sassafras image archive — or download the latest version from the Sassafras Software web site.
 Note that using k2clientconfig.exe to embed the install options in the exe is a legacy function and will remove the digital signature from the installer.
 For this reason, it is preferable to use command line options to the exe, as described above.
 Using the exe is also more feature rich in some ways than using the msi, so we recommend using the exe methods whenever possible.
 If your deployment mechanism only supports msi (as seems to be the case with InTune), you can use this utility to extract the MSI and then use the property flags above to specify the host as with the exe.

-Deploying on Mac OS X
+Deploying on Mac OS

 On Mac there are no command line options for package installs, but you can still do a silent (remote) install.
 This can be done in a terminal or with a script using the following two commands:

-defaults write /Library/Preferences/com.sassafras.KeyAccess host keyserver.mysite.org
+defaults write /Library/Preferences/com.sassafras.KeyAccess host keyserver.example.org

 installer -tgt / -pkg ksp-client.pkg